MicrosoftDocs/azure-docs/articles/active-directory-domain-services/tutorial-configure-networking.md

 * You need *global administrator* privileges in your Azure AD tenant to enable Azure AD DS.
 * You need *Contributor* privileges in your Azure subscription to create the required Azure AD DS resources.
 * An Azure Active Directory Domain Services managed domain enabled and configured in your Azure AD tenant.
-    * If needed, the first tutorial [creates and configures an Azure Active Directory Domain Services instance][create-azure-ad-ds-instance].
+    * If needed, the first tutorial [creates and configures an Azure Active Directory Domain Services managed domain][create-azure-ad-ds-instance].

 ## Sign in to the Azure portal

-In this tutorial, you create and configure the Azure AD DS instance using the Azure portal.
+In this tutorial, you create and configure the Azure AD DS managed domain using the Azure portal.
 To get started, first sign in to the [Azure portal](https://portal.azure.com).

 ## Application workload connectivity options